Your braces are off, your teeth are straight, and now your orthodontist is recommending a fixed retainer.

 - Longevity: A bonded retainer can last for 10 years or more if you care for it properly, which is significantly more than some other types.

 - Affordability: Over time, the cost of a permanent retainer vs a removable retainer will likely work out to be less as there is no opportunity for it to be lost and it is much less likely to break.

-- Lose-ability: A permanent retainer is a “set it and forget it” method of orthodontic treatment that is easy to use and nearly impossible to lose.
+- Lose-ability: A fixed wire retainer behind teeth is a “set it and forget it” method of orthodontic treatment that is easy to use and nearly impossible to lose.

 While permanent retainers may sound like the best option as far as retainers for teeth go, fixed retainer problems can also occur.